zoeskan/MCB185/unit2-calculations.md

 print(a, b)
 ```

-The numeric comparision operators are shown below.
+The numeric comparison operators are shown below.

 | Operator | Purpose           | Example
 |:---------|:------------------|:----------------------